Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >It's very juvenile...
 AND NOT MY JOKE!

 **Nemin:**
 Actually this gave an idea for a question.
 Who was responsible for the humor of SW?
-Next to all the "my species is going extinct and I have to get this surgery" we got "mole's ass" and such
+Next to all the "my species is going extinct and I have to get this surgery" we got "mole's ass" and such.

 > **David Fried:**
 >Lorne mostly... and everyone generally.